InseeFr/Keycloak-FranceConnect/README.en.md

 Once the jar has been deployed, you can create a new "Identity Provider" (in a new realm preferably).
 In the drop-down list, you can choose between two providers that represent the production environment and the france connect test environment.
 The latter can be used with an account created on https://partenaires.franceconnect.gouv.fr/.

+:warning: If you already have a configured FranceConnect Identity Provider, You will need to configure the new eIDAS level in it's configuration.

 Once chosen the provider, you arrive on the following page: